f/vue-plugin-boilerplate/README.md

 `press` file is a script to rewrite some words in this package according to your changes.
 When you run it you'll be prompted as following:

 ```
-Your plugin name? (with dahshes like vue-plugin-boilerplate): vue-querystring-state
+Your plugin name? (with dahshes like vue-plugin-boilerplate): vue-my-cool-plugin
-Your plugin class name? (pascal case like VuePlugin): VueQuerystringState
+Your plugin class name? (pascal case like VuePlugin): VueMyCoolPlugin
-Your plugin accesor name? (like "helloWorld" to be used as this.$helloWorld): queryStringState
+Your plugin accesor name? (like "helloWorld" to be used as this.$helloWorld): cool
-Your plugin's GitHub address? (like "f/vue-plugin-boilerplate"): f/vue-querystring-state
+Your plugin's GitHub address? (like "f/vue-plugin-boilerplate"): f/vue-my-cool-plugin

 Heya!
 Your package vue-querystring-state is ready to develop!